Donegal Town to Sligo Town: 62 miles / 2 hours at 30mph

 The route begins in Donegal town, before heading southbound on the Wild Atlantic Way.
 Settle in for the evening after a stroll along the harbour and a feed of Donegal Bay oysters, fresh from the trawlers.

 And so we move towards Mullaghmore, but not before a brief but beautiful stop in the ever-verdant county of Leitrim.

 Stocky stone crosses are almost ubiquitous in Ireland, but the sample at Tullaghan has a story that sets it apart.
 Mysteriously washed up on Leitrim’s shores in 1778 it was rescued and erected by a local landlord.
 Today, it stands proudly in Tullaghan village, safe from the Atlantic’s erosive intent.

 Any anglers in this part of the world should take note: the Drowes and Duff rivers are some of the most plentiful salmon spots on the island.

-Mullaghmore Head is where surfing records are broken.
-The last to be smashed here was in 2012.
-It’s also where you’ll find one of nature’s purest therapies…think about stopping off for a hot bath of Atlantic seawater seaweed at the Pier Head Hotel.
+Mullaghmore Head is a surfer’s haven: think monster waves reaching up to 30 feet.
+It’s also where you’ll find one of nature’s purest therapies… think about stopping off for a hot bath of Atlantic seawater seaweed at the Pier Head Hotel.